JoshAtticus/OperationVolcanoRadar/plans/opensource.md

 # Open Source Plans
-Plans for open source projects related directly or indirectly to Project Volcano.
+Plans for open source projects related directly or indirectly to Operation Volcano.
 Bold italic text indicates speculation

 ## Announced by Kyle
 ### Chat App v1
-Kyle claims to release the first version of the chat part of Project Volcano some time from April 9 - 16.
+Kyle claims to release the first version of the chat part of Operation Volcano some time from April 9 - 16.
 It will be open sourced.
 No other details have been revealed as of April 3rd 2024.

 <img width="1349" alt="Screenshot 2024-04-03 at 18 31 35" src="https://github.com/JoshAtticus/ProjectVolcanoRadar/assets/72828296/df074278-4ad1-400a-ad8c-e604b68114ac">